 The relevance of QROPS and the Lifetime Allowance to you

-Individuals living abroad who wish to access their pension savings in the current tax year may gain over the longer term from the transfer of their UK pension into a QROPS and therein the crystallisation of benefits.
+Expats wishing to access their retirement plans will save tax over the longer term by transferring their UK pension into a QROPS, therein crystallising the benefits.
 The net result could be:

 - An increase in the available pension commencement lump sum that is tax-free from any future crystallisation